 How Do Iranian Women Dress?

-This is absolutely nonsense that women in Iran confront constraints in the color of their clothing.
+This is absolute nonsense that women in Iran confront constraints regarding the color of their clothing.
 They can wear makeup; it is not an issue, same with nail polish.
 And most of the women prefer to wear a manteau (a trench coat type of clothing that comes in a variation of materials and styles) which can be long, short, tight, or loose in different colors.
 The loose and colorful one is probably the best idea for summer.
 A tunic is a great option for this season as well.
 Also, in autumn you can find a long tank top that can be layered up with a light cardigan.

 But there are some rules that you should follow.
 For example, places like mosques and shrines require full Hijab.
 Chadors are often available for visitors on the site or you can get yourself one at a very affordable price.